potassco/clorm/docs/clorm/embedding.rst

 	   pystart += inc
        return tmp

-ClORM provides a way to integrate this a bit more by declaring a function ``Signature`` and then using the signature to generate wrapper Python code that performs the required conversions.
+ClORM provides a way to simplify this data translation by declaring a function ``Signature`` and then using the signature to generate wrapper Python code that performs the required conversions.
 The code above can be replaced with:

 .. code-block:: python

-   from clorm import StringField
-   from datetime import datetime, timedelta
+   from clorm import StringTermDefn from datetime import datetime, timedelta

-   class DateField(StringField):
+   class DateTermDefn(StringTermDefn):
        pytocl = lambda dt: dt.strftime("%Y%m%d")
        cltopy = lambda s: datetime.datetime.strptime(s,"%Y%m%d").date()

-   drsig = Signature(DateField, DateField, [DateField])
+   drsig = Signature(DateTermDefn, DateTermDefn, [DateTermDefn])

    @drsig.make_clingo_wrapper
    def date_range(start_end):